shrutipingle02/log-analysis-ai-agent/README.md

 # Log Analysis AI Agent

-An n8n workflow that reads a security log file, flags suspicious lines, maps them to MITRE ATT&CK techniques, and writes an HTML incident report.
+An n8n workflow that reads a security log file, flags suspicious lines, maps them to MITRE ATT&CK techniques and writes an HTML incident report.
 A language model adds a short plain-English summary at the top.

 ## Features